zacharesmer/pirda/resources/Readme.md

 # Resources
 An index of specifications is archived here, but unfortunately many of the links do not work: https://web.archive.org/web/20010410042908/http://www.irda.org/standards/specifications.asp

+There is also a more current version of that page, but some links do not work on it either: https://www.irda.org/standards/specifications

 The archived sitemap is a good place to start to explore the website: https://web.archive.org/web/20010409084616/http://www.irda.org/sitemap.asp

 Some of the PDFs I've found are from that archive, and others were from google dorking and searching archive.org based on titles from that list.
 I was able to find approximately what I think I need for this project, but please send a PR if you have more to add!